Sexton to retire at end of 2023 World Cup

 "There is some great talent coming through at Leinster at present and I am excited about the prospect of competing at a fourth World Cup with Ireland and the potential for growth in this group between now and then."

-Sexton was appointed Ireland captain by coach Andy Farrell two years ago and has led the team to 10 victories in his 13-game tenure.

-He made his international debut against Fiji in November 2009 and has represented Ireland at the 2011, 2015 and 2019 World Cups.
+Sexton made his international debut against Fiji in November 2009 and has represented Ireland at the 2011, 2015 and 2019 World Cups.

-Sexton is a two-time Lions tourist (2013 & 2017) and has won three Six Nations titles with Ireland and five European Cups with Leinster.
+The Dubliner is a two-time Lions tourist (2013 & 2017) and has won three Six Nations titles with Ireland and five European Cups with Leinster.
 He has represented his province on 178 occasions, scoring 1,549 points.

 "Johnny's performances continue to be of the highest standard and he remains an integral member of the Ireland and Leinster squads," said David Nucifora, IRFU Performance Director.